Service Dogs for Depression: What You Need to Know

 Training a service dog requires patience, consistency, and a commitment to the process.
 It’s important to work with a professional service dog organization that has experience in training service dogs and can provide guidance and support throughout the process.

-Online training offered by US Service Animals (USSA) focuses on psychiatric service pooches and consists of six courses and twelve training videos.
-You’ll also get a training clicker, and can choose from a variety of optional extras, like a service vest, a collar tag, and leash.
+Online training offered by US Service Animals (USSA) focuses on psychiatric service dogs and consists of six courses and twelve training videos.
+You’ll also get a training clicker and can choose from a variety of optional extras, like a service vest, a collar tag, and a leash.

 At the end of the course, you’ll also receive a certificate for a trained service dog.
 A group of experienced service dog trainers with more than 20 years of combined experience developed the training programs offered by USSA.
 Depending on the current level of training your dog is at, training your dog might take anywhere from 10 hours to 10 weeks to finish.